I Don't Know What He Told You

 "I Don't Know What He Told You" is a song written by Giulio Rapetti, Elio Cesari and Alberto Testa, with English lyrics by Robert I. Allen.

-Recorded in 1974 by American singer Perry Como, the RCA Records release peaked at No. 8 on the Billboard Easy Listening chart.
+Recorded in 1974 by American singer Perry Como with a runtime of 2:42, the RCA Victor Records release peaked at No. 8 on the Billboard Easy Listening chart.
 Como also made a 1973 recording of this song under the title "He Couldn't Love You More".

+Record World reviewed the single on May 4, 1974, and noted that the "Straight MOR fare is handled with Como's ease."
+Also saying that with Como's recent reappearance on various television specials could make it another hit like "It's Impossible".